-Janet brings combined government and industry perspectives, drawing on her current role as Housing Policy Manager at Landcom, the NSW Government developer.
-She heads up research, development and adoption of housing affordability and diversity policy, and manages tools to understand current and forecast local housing need.
-Previously she held positions at the Greater Sydney Commission, NSW Department of Planning preparing three metropolitan strategies for Sydney, the Urban Design Advisory Service, Urbis, Six Degrees and Allen Jack + Cottier Architects.
-She is a graduate of the Foundations of Directorship at the Australian Institute of Company Directors, has a Master of Urban Design and Bachelor of Architecture (Hons).
+Janet has worked in urban strategy and planning for a number of years in State government and private consulting.
+This has included housing-related research, policy formulation, housing policy management at Landcom (current role), setting housing affordability and diversity targets and initiatives to better understand local housing need.
+Previous roles included city strategy at the Greater Sydney Commission, NSW Department of Planning preparing metropolitan and regional strategies, working at the Urban Design Advisory Service, Urbis, Six Degrees and Allen Jack + Cottier Architects.
+She is a graduate of the Foundations of Directorship at the Australian Institute of Company Directors, Master of Urban Design and Bachelor of Architecture (Hons).